Snuggle up with some holiday cheer as OnMilwaukee shares stories of everything merry and bright in the spirit of the season.

-If there was ever a year during which many of us could use a good stiff drink, 2020 is it.
+If there was ever a time during which many of us could use a good stiff drink, these past couple years have been it.

-That said, brewers, distillers and retailers could also use a little holiday boost this year, to, so why not consider one of these boozy Brew City gifts for your beloved this holiday season?
+That said, producers and retailers could still use a little holiday boost this year, to, so why not consider one of these boozy gifts for your beloved this holiday season?

 And, of course, please drink responsibly.

 I believe Santa said it best, when he raised a glass of rum-enhanced nog and, with a deep chuckle, bellowed, "414 let's have one more!"

 Drink Wisconsinbly Brandy Old Fashioned in a can